himanshujain2001/Weather-Project/README.md

 # Weather-Project
-This website tells you about weather of location you have entered.
+This Project tells you about weather of location around the world.

 ### Languages Used
 - HTML